 As a kid and even as a young adult, I would almost always be sick over the Holidays.
 If only I knew about ayurveda then, I likely I could have prevented many stomach flus, bouts of food poisoning, colds and fevers.
 Luckily, I now have a much greater understanding of the body, so I am able to stay healthy during flu season.
-And I am happy to share some of my ayurvedic secrets with you to help you boost your immunity system naturally, so you can fully enjoy the season’s festivities.
+And I am happy to share some of my ayurvedic secrets with you to help you boost your immunity system naturally, so you can stay healthy and strong

-– Eat regular meals in and a calm state.
+– Eat regular meals in and a calm state is the best way to boost your immunity system.
 Plan and prepare healthy meals that give you energy before you are starving and willing to eat anything.

 – Drink a daily tonic of hot water, lemon, turmeric (1/4 tsp of dry turmeric) and honey (1/2 tsp) – photo beside.
 You can also add ginger to this tonic.
 Chyavanaprash, a jam-like blend of 40 herbs and spices in honey and ghee, is another excellent preventative remedy.